ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/JackDoan/TP-Link-ArcherC5-RCE](https://github.com/JackDoan/TP-Link-ArcherC5-RCE) :  ![starts](https://img.shields.io/github/stars/JackDoan/TP-Link-ArcherC5-RCE.svg) ![forks](https://img.shields.io/github/forks/JackDoan/TP-Link-ArcherC5-RCE.svg)

 ## CVE-2018-19518
  University of Washington IMAP Toolkit 2007f on UNIX, as used in imap_open() in PHP and other products, launches an rsh command (by means of the imap_rimap function in c-client/imap4r1.c and the tcp_aopen function in osdep/unix/tcp_unix.c) without preventing argument injection, which might allow remote attackers to execute arbitrary OS commands if the IMAP server name is untrusted input (e.g., entered by a user of a web application) and if rsh has been replaced by a program with different argument semantics.
-For example, if rsh is a link to ssh (as seen on Debian and Ubuntu systems), then the attack can use an IMAP server name containing a &quot;-oProxyCommand&quot; argument.
+For example, if rsh is a link to ssh (as seen on Debian and Ubuntu systems), then the attack can use an IMAP server name containing a "-oProxyCommand" argument.